kingopara/ReadmeGenr8/README.md

 * Node.js

 ## Installation
-To install the app on your device, you need to
+To install the app on your device, you need to downlaod packages and node.js into your device.

 ## Usage
 This can only be generated using prompts generated in the command line.